DOUBLE TOE TIMES SPONSORED EVENTS

 by Jeff Driggs, Editor of the Double Toe Times Clogging Magazine

-As the Appalachians were settled in the mid 1700's by the Irish, Scottish, English and Dutch-Germans, the folk dances of each area met and began to combine in an impromptu foot-tapping style, the beginning of clog dancing as we know it today.
+As the Appalachians were settled in the mid 1700's by the Irish, Scottish, English and Dutch-Germans, the folk and step dances of each area met and began to combine in an impromptu foot-tapping style, the beginning of clog dancing as we know it today.
 Accompanied by rousing fiddle and bluegrass music, clogging was a means of personal expression in a land of newfound freedoms.

 Clogging is a dance that is done in time with the music - to the downbeat usually with the heel keeping rhythm.

 As clogging made its way to the flatlands, other influences shaped it.
 From the Cherokee Indians, to African Blacks and Russian Gypsies, clogging has enveloped many different traditions to become truly a "melting pot" of step dances.

 One of clog dancing's most renowned founders, Bascom Lamar Lunsford of Asheville, North Carolina, helped to popularise the art of team clogging by adding it as a category of competition in the annual Mountain Dance and Folk Festival held in Asheville during the late 1920's.
 A group called the Soco Gap Dancers won the competition with a routine featuring precision mountain figures accompanied by freestyle step dancing.
 The Soco Gap Dancers became well known for their energetic style.
 In a performance for the Queen of England, it is reported that her majesty remarked at the footwork as very much like "clogging" in her country.
 While clogging in America was referred to as clog dance, jigging, back-stepping, flatfooting, etc., the reference stuck, and the media used the term in documenting the performance.
 The step dance emerging from the Southern Mountains became more popularly known as "clogging."